-CrossMod™ homes, which are the newest type of prefabricated homes, combine some of the best features of off-site and one-site construction, including an elevated roof pitch, permanent foundation, drywall interiors and a garage, carport or covered porch.
-Because of their features, CrossMod™ homes can also appraise similarity to site-built homes, and in most areas are priced to start at $200,000, not including land.
+CrossMod® homes, which are the newest type of prefabricated homes, combine some of the best features of off-site and one-site construction, including an elevated roof pitch, permanent foundation, drywall interiors, a garage and covered porch.
+Because of their features, CrossMod® homes can also appraise similarity to site-built homes.
+They can be built faster than site-built homes, too, due to their off-site construction.

 Everyone’s dream home looks a little bit different, and at Clayton our job has always been to help you find yours, not someone else’s.

 From figuring out your budget and choosing between home styles to knowing what to expect when you visit one of our home centers and deciding on any potential customization options or upgrades, we’re here to support you as you become a homeowner, and for the years to come.
 Check out our Clayton Studio blog for everything you need to know to get started today!